Cloud Network Security – How to Get the Benefits With a Lot Less Cost

 - Review logs in preferred tools.

 But practically speaking, what does a service-based network security implementation look like?
-Some very high-level guidance for the folks who are building product and trying to break into this space:
+Some very high-level guidance for the folks who are building products and trying to break into this space:

 - No direct management of infrastructure – communicate intent-based policies with a centralized control plane